CodeYourFuture/syllabus/docs/js-core-1/preparation.md

 PLEASE NOTE: IF YOU DO NOT COMPLETE THIS HOMEWORK, YOU WILL NOT BE EQUIPPED TO START JAVASCRIPT CORE 1.

-If any of the above or below instructions are unclear, please post to #london-class6 channel on Slack.
+If any of the above or below instructions are unclear, please post in your city channel on Slack.

-To install WSL as a Windows 10 user, click on this link and follow the instructions (NOTE: At the section "Install your Linux Distribution of Choice", select Ubuntu 20.04 LTS):
+To install WSL as a Windows 10 user, click on this link and follow the instructions (NOTE: At the section "Install your Linux Distribution of Choice", select Ubuntu 18.04 LTS):

 https://docs.microsoft.com/en-us/windows/wsl/install-win10

 ## 2) Install Node.js (30 minutes)

-All command line instructions below will be provided between backticks (`).
-When copying them, please ensure you only copy the text between the backticks and not including the backticks.

-If you get stuck on any of the below or above instructions, please post to #london-class6 on Slack.
+If you get stuck on any of the below or above instructions, please post in your class channel on Slack.

 ### On Mac